How Country Estates Are Leading Britain’s Green Revolution

 After a century of shrinking importance thanks to modernisation, mass-market production and globalisation, the influence of British country estates is on the rise once again with a new purpose and identity: as the vanguard of the British green revolution, restoring nature, rebuilding ecological systems and imagining a better future for the countryside.

 It’s an idea that’s been spearheaded by the likes of Charlie Burrell and Isabella Tree at the Knepp estate in West Sussex, Paul Lister of Alladale Wilderness Reserve in Scotland, and, of course, HRH Prince Charles.
-But there are plenty of other landowners doing it their own way – with fascinating, long-term benefits for people and planet alike.
+But there are plenty of other landowners doing it their own way, with special consideration of their unique environments and, ultimately, with fascinating, long-term benefits for people and planet alike.

-From new green towns to regenerative agriculture, the British country estates shown here has a different vision for building a better future.
-But what they share is both the space to make it happen and the drive to see it through – whether it’s trying new farming practices, restoring biodiversity or bringing communities back together.
+From new green towns to regenerative agriculture, the British country estates shown here have different visions for building a better future.
+But what they share is both the space to make it happen and the drive to see it through – whether it’s trying new farming practices, restoring biodiversity or bringing communities back together again through circular economies.

-Fee Drummond of Cadland sums it up: ‘We believe there’s a better way of life.
-We’ve got to lead the way and create the change.
+Fee Drummond of Cadland estate in Hampshire sums it up: ‘We believe there’s a better way of life.
+We’ve got to lead the way and create the change.’

 Back in the 1980s, Elmley estate on the Isle of Sheppey was designated SSSI: a site of special scientific interest.
 This meant its owners, Philip and Corinne Merricks, had to move away from intensive arable farming and revert to wet grassland, a habitat rich in biodiversity.